DarkFlippers/unleashed-firmware/ReadMe.md

 ## With offline update package

+With Flipper attached over USB:

+`./fbt --with-updater flash_usb`

+Just building the package:

 `./fbt --with-updater updater_package`

-Copy the resulting directory to Flipper's SD card and navigate to `update.fuf` file in Archive app.
+To update, copy the resulting directory to Flipper's SD card and navigate to `update.fuf` file in Archive app.

 ## With STLink